Effects of Hurricane Irene in New Jersey: Impact

 At the Trenton Train Station along Assunpink Creek, flooding impacted Amtrak's Northeast Corridor, SEPTA's Trenton Line, and New Jersey Transit's (NJT) Northeast Corridor Rail Line.
 Engineers reported that the service disruption could last a week.
 Service was restored to and through Trenton on August 31, barring a few exceptions.
 According to Executive Director Jim Weinstein Irene cost NJT just under $10 million in lost revenue and damaged infrastructure.
 The agency was criticized for the system being closed the entire day after the storm.

 In total, ten deaths within the state are attributable to the storm.
 A medical rescue squad worker was swept away in flood waters and was pulled from the water early Sunday in Princeton, but did not survive.

 In addition to major flooding, the combination of already heavily saturated ground from a wet summer, and heavy wind gusts made New Jersey especially vulnerable to wind damage.
+An EF0 tornado also knocked down trees and power poles in Robbinsville Township.
 One of the hardest hit areas due to high winds was Union County in Central Jersey.
 Fallen trees, many pushed from the soaked ground with their roots attached, blocked vital roads from being accessed by local emergency services.
-This was not isolated to local streets, but also parts of vital arteries New Jersey Route 28 and U.S. Route 22.
+This was not isolated to local streets, but also parts of vital arteries Route 28 and US 22.
 Numerous homes suffered structural damages from the winds, and limbs impacting their roofs.
 Perhaps the most critical damage however due to wind was fallen wires.
 Around Union County, fallen wires in combination with flooded electrical substations left parts of Union County, including Cranford, Garwood, and Westfield without power or phone service for nearly a week.
 Many areas with a high number of downed wires did not lose power, as wires on the ground remained live.
 This includes one documented case in Roselle Park where a 13kV (13,000 volt) primary power line remained down, tangled in trees for four days due to the lack of available PSE&G crews.

 In total, approximately 1.46 million customers of JCP&L and PSEG throughout most of the 21 counties lost power.
 Two days after the storm, 500,000 PSEG customers were still without power, down from a peak of about 928,000 on August 28.
 By September 3 power had been restored to all but 750, but thousands of JCPL customers were still without service.
 On September 2, 37,000 JCPL customers were awaiting restoration of service.
 On Sunday September 5, power had been returned to last remaining 2,000 residents who suffered a power outage.
 The slow response by JCPL has prompted an investigation by the state's Public Utilities Board.
-During hearings Kim Guadagno criticised the company's lack of communication in keeping the public informed about the utility's storm response.
+During hearings Kim Guadagno criticized the company's lack of communication in keeping the public informed about the utility's storm response.